 You can also detect key events and identify trends by viewing your movement history.
 The ball will store all movement data when the sensor is out of range.
 Everything will download to your smart phone or tablet as soon as you reconnect.

 Three components make up the ShotTracker system.
 A wrist sensor which slides into the wristband or shooting sleeve, a sensor that attaches to the net, and the ShotTracker app.
 The net sensor runs on a rechargeable lithium-polymer battery and is in sleep mode until the user starts shooting.

-The first link in the chain is the sensor worn by the user.
+The first link in the chain is the unit worn by the user.
 It is very lightweight (9.9 grams), so you hardly notice you are wearing it.
 The sensor is designed so that it can fit under a purpose-made wrist band or sleeve (sold separately).
-As the ball leaves your hand, the wrist sensor sends an alert to the net sensor, which then records the shot.
+As the ball leaves your hand, the device sends an alert to the net sensor, which then records the shot.

 This futuristic looking sleeve guides you to improve your shooting form and consistency.
 Just turn on SOLIDshot and pull it on.
 Then dribble, pass, and play just like you normally would.